Winning-Software/loom-spinner/README.md

 - NodeJS 23 (Node, NPM + NPX)

-Your project is mounted to the PHP container and your projects `public` directory is served via Nginx at `http://localhost:<nginx-port>` and your container is accessible via the command line for things like running unit tests.
+Your project is mounted to the PHP container and your projects `public` directory is served via Nginx at `http://localhost:<nginx-port>`.
+Your container is also accessible via the command line, so you can run unit tests or other commands inside your sandboxed environment.

 **Loom Spinner CLI is currently in the early stages of development and thus only has limited features, such as only allowing you to use a SQLite database.
 More options will be added in subsequent releases.**